gitlabhq/gitlab-runner/docs/executors/docker.md

 can be found at [Docker Hub](https://hub.docker.com/).
 For more information about images and Docker Hub please read the [Docker Fundamentals](https://docs.docker.com/engine/understanding-docker/) documentation.

-In short, with `image` we refer to the docker image, which will be used to create a container on which your build will run.
+In short, with `image` we refer to the Docker image, which will be used to create a container on which your build will run.

 If you don't specify the namespace, Docker implies `library` which includes all